 The second coroner didn’t know of the first abjuration (no reason why he should) and assigned Preston to go to Ipswich – but probably someone realized there was something fishy and arrested him and put him in prison.
 Preston’s case was called up to King’s Bench where he made his excuses, but the justices had both coroners’ memoranda, so they were on to him.
 They rejected his plea that he couldn’t find a boat to go into exile, but here’s the strange part:

 Instead of sending him to the gallows, as the king’s attorney urged, they asked him: “Hey, do you happen to be literate?
 Cuz if you are, then you can get out of hanging!”
 (They used slightly different wording.)

 He answered, “Hey, yes I am!”
 He took the reading test, passed, and was handed over to the ecclesiastical authorities for imprisonment instead of execution.
-They did stipulate that the imprisonment should be perpetual (not allowed purgation).
+They did stipulate that the imprisonment should be perpetual (that is, that he was not allowed purgation).

 It truly is hard to understand why the justices reached in some cases, though not others, for mercy.
-Sometimes we can see elevated social status and connections, but this guy was a mariner.
+Sometimes we can see elevated social status and connections, but this guy was a mariner, not in general a socially-elevated occupation.
 But maybe he was a VIP’s mariner – or just an especially sympathetic character.